VPPRN Patient-Powered Research

 Entire VPPRN Community

-Current State of Vasculitis: 50% of patients with urticarial vasculitis reported their vasculitis as active.
-This is higher than the 24% reported in the Network.
+Members’ Current State of Vasculitis: At the January 2025 check-in, 43% of patients with urticarial vasculitis reported their vasculitis as active.
+This is higher than the 23% reported in the Network.

 Patients with urticarial vasculitis